 Azerbaijan welcomed 2,160,000 tourists into the country in 2014, many of whom visited Baku for its rich history and stunning modern buildings, including the Flame Towers!

-Do you know any interesting or fun facts about Baku that we’ve not mentioned?
-Share them here in the comments section below!
+Do you know any fun facts about Baku?
+Share them in the comments below!